High Volume Injection Molding: Process, Cost Breakdown & Manufacturer Guide

 • The part design has passed a design for manufacturability (DFM) review.

-How Does High-Volume Injection Molding Save Cost?
+How Does High-Volume Injection Molding Reduce Unit Cost?

 Common Materials Used in High-Volume Injection Molding